 6. Accidental reinforcement of stubbornness

 Believe it or not, this is very common!
-Many owners will have accidentally reinforced stubborn behavior in their husky.
+Many owners have accidentally reinforced stubborn behavior in their husky.

 This happens easier than most think.
 For example, your husky defies you or refuses to listen to your commands… You then react in a way that pacifies your husky, or you bribe them…

 Ultimately, your husky learns that it’s better if they ignore you as this gets them extra attention or treats they wouldn’t have got otherwise.

 It’s important to consider how you’ve reacted in moments of stubborn behavior.
 Do you bribe your husky?
 Do you suddenly speak to them nicely or show them praise to get them to do what you want?

 If this is the case, it could have been reinforcing the behavior the whole time.

 In more unfortunate circumstances, your husky could have an underlying health issue (or chronic pain) that you aren’t yet aware of.